Quackster/FurnidataParser/README.md

 # FurnidataParser

 A lightweight .NET library for downloading and parsing Habbo furnidata.
+The library is written using .NET Standard 2.0 which means both .NET and .NET Framework are supported.

 ## Other Languages